manningstinson/holbertonschool-simple_shell/docs/builtin.md

     return (-2);
 }
 ```

+**Function `_myexit` Description:**
 The `_myexit` function exits the shell.
 If an argument is provided, it attempts to convert it to an integer as an exit status using the custom `_erratoi` function.
 If successful, it sets the exit status; otherwise, it prints an error message.

-## _mycd

 ```c
 /**